davenportlab/HLApm/docs/scRNA.md

 ## 2. Build personalized reference and annotation

 <br>

-HLA alleles from the [IMGT/HLA database](https://github.com/ANHIG/IMGTHLA) were preprocessed to fill missing exons and UTR regions.
+To account for incomplete exon and UTR annotations, HLA alleles from the IMGT/HLA database were preprocessed and refined.

-Some alleles in the IMGT/HLA database have (untranslated) exons missing.
-UTR annotation is absent or variable in different alleles.
-For instance, the HLA-B gene has 8 exons, which has a stop codon in the 7th exon and a 3’ UTR overlapping with the 8th exon.
-Reported HLA-B allele sequences in the IMGT don’t have 8th exon (UTR) annotation and some of them have even no sequences of the UTR (sequences at the 7th exon.).
-Without UTR sequences or UTR annotation, quantification of gene expression can be underestimated.
+Several alleles in the database lack untranslated exons, and UTR information is often missing or inconsistently annotated.
+For instance, the HLA-B gene normally comprises 8 exons, with the stop codon located in exon 7 and the 3′ UTR overlapping exon 8.
+However, many HLA-B allele entries in the IMGT/HLA database omit the 8th exon entirely and, in some cases, even lack sequences corresponding to the 3′ portion of exon 7.
+Such gaps in annotation can lead to inaccurate quantification of gene expression.
-To complete gene sequences and annotation, we extend both 5’ and 3’ sequences of each allele in the IMGT based on primary reference sequences.
-And we adjusted gene coordinates based on extended allele sequences
+To overcome these limitations, we extended both the 5′ and 3′ regions of each allele by aligning them with primary reference sequences, thereby generating more complete gene models.
+Gene coordinates were then adjusted to reflect these extended sequences.

 <br>